containerd/containerd/design/architecture.md

   various _modules_
 - __*Metrics*__: Each components will export several metrics, accessible via the metrics API.
 (We may want to promote this to a subsystem.

+## Client-side components

+Some components are implemented on the client side for flexibility:

+- __*Distribution*__: Functions for pulling and pushing images

 ## Data Flow